websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/field-options-provider.md

 # Field Options Provider

 You can populate a [drop-down list manually](./setting-and-accessing-configurations.html#implementing-a-dropdown-selection-ui) in the `@Meta.AD` annotation of the configuration interface.
 But you can also populate the option labels and values automatically with the `ConfigurationFieldOptionsProvider` class.
-This is very useful when you want to populate a drop-down list dynamically.
-For example, you can fetch a list of objects from a web service or even iterate through a database to dynamically populate the drop-down list.
+This is useful when you want to populate a drop-down list dynamically.
+For example, you can fetch a list of objects from a web service or iterate through a database to populate the drop-down list dynamically.

 ## Deploy the Tutorial Code